mytechnotalent/RE-GPT/README.md

 # Reverse Engineering GPT

-#### Drawing inspiration from Andrej Karpathy’s iconic lecture, "Let’s Build GPT: From Scratch, in Code, Spelled Out", this project takes you on an immersive journey into the inner workings of GPT.
-Step-by-step, we’ll construct a GPT model from the ground up, demystifying its architecture and bringing its mechanics to life through hands-on coding.
+#### Inspired by Andrej Karpathy’s "Let’s Build GPT", this project guides you step‑by‑step to build a GPT from scratch, demystifying its architecture through clear, hands‑on code.

 ### [original video from Andrej Karpathy](https://www.youtube.com/watch?v=kCc8FmEb1nY)